 Experiment with Patterns

 For a touch of creativity, try laying your gravel in patterns or sections.
 Stripes or geometric designs can turn a standard driveway into a standout feature.
+If you have a paved surface instead, exploring concrete driveway painting ideas can achieve a similarly striking effect.

 The Magic of Compaction